 Figure 18: Add Process Window Prompt

 Clicking Yes will save it and exit to the main screen.
-You can click No and then click the red X “Cancel button” to exit without accepting or saving any changes.
+You can click No and then click the red X button to exit without accepting or saving any changes.

 You can import process windows that you’ve created in KIC 2000 software into the automatic system software and use them in your current production.